By Deidre Miller…

 I could launch into a discussion of rotted joist ends or failed caulk on face-sealed walls.
 I could talk about modified bitumen installed over the top of built-up-roofs and economizers on heating and cooling combo units sealed up in an attempt to save on heating.
 But, that would be boring.
 Instead, I’ll talk about the basements.

 Looking at a basement can give you an incredible amount of information about a building.
-It’s likely to host the furnace or boiler, the main electrical panel and the water main, and it often features a stunning array of exposed plumbing, ductwork and wiring.
+It’s likely to host the furnace or boiler to make it easier for companies like Www.thecomfortdoctors.com/furnaces/ to maintain, alongside the main electrical panel and the water main, and it often features a stunning array of exposed plumbing, ductwork and wiring.
 The foundation walls are usually unfinished and the ground floor structure is almost always exposed.
 These are the bones of the building.
 The high-quality basements will have been kept dry and might even have sheet piling from the UK’s leading sheet piling contractors added to help support it.

 When a basement is clean and logically arranged, it makes an inspector’s job much easier, and that was often the case with newer buildings.
 However, it has to be said: The hundred-plus year old basements were the most fun.
 They were complicated, they were full of issues to note, and inspecting them was like being in a horror movie.
 I sometimes felt like Scully or Indiana Jones, and the explorer in me could not wait to see what lay behind the next door or around the next corner.